-After starting six different players in right field during the first two months of the 1959 season, the White Sox recalled Jim McAnany, who was batting .315 at Indianapolis, in hope of providing an offensive spark.
+After starting four different players in right field during the first two months of the 1959 season, the Chicago White Sox recalled 22-year-old Jim McAnany, who was batting .315 at Indianapolis, in hope of providing an offensive spark.
 To make room for McAnany, 19-year-old outfielder Johnny Callison, hitting .163, was sent down to Indianapolis.

-Five years later, Callison redeemed himself with the Phillies and became an All-Star.
+Five years later, Callison redeemed himself with the Philadelphia Phillies and became an All-Star.
 Jim McAnany’s fate was less kind: his baseball career ended prematurely because of nagging injuries.
-Jim has few regrets, however; he considers himself fortunate to do what he loved best: play Major League Baseball, and to have earned a World Series ring in the process.
-“Mac” has enjoyed a “good life” after baseball.
+Jim had few regrets, however; he considered himself fortunate to do what he loved best: play major-league baseball, and to have earned a World Series ring in the process.
+“Mac” enjoyed a “good life” after baseball.

-James McAnany was born September 4 1936, in Los Angeles and grew up in the city’s Westside district.
-His father, Clifford, was a sales manager for Picksweet/ Swanson Frozen Foods and his mother, Stella, nee Pociask, a housewife.
+James McAnany was born September 4, 1936, in Los Angeles and grew up in the city’s Westside district.
+His father, Clifford, was a sales manager for Pictsweet/ Swanson Frozen Foods and his mother, Stella, nee Pociask, a housewife.
 There were four children — two boys and two girls.
-He and his brother first played baseball in nearby Rancho Park.
+Jim and his brother Tim first played baseball in nearby Rancho Park.
 At Loyola High School, Jim played the outfield for the school’s baseball team, which became the California Interscholastic Federation champion, and graduated in 1954.
 He was also a halfback on the football team.
-As he grew up, Jim followed the Los Angeles Angels of the Pacific Coast League on the radio.
+Jim followed the Los Angeles Angels of the Pacific Coast League on the radio.
 The first professional baseball game he saw was between the Angels and the Hollywood Stars.

-Jim attended USC for two years, playing the outfield on the school’s baseball team before leaving during his sophomore year.
-He was signed by White Sox scouts Hollis Thurston and Doc Bennett, the same pair who signed John Callison a year later.
+Jim attended USC and played the outfield on the school’s baseball team before leaving during his sophomore year.
+He was signed to a contract by White Sox scouts Hollis Thurston and Doc Bennett, the same pair who signed Johnny Callison a year later.

-McAnany was assigned to Waterloo, Iowa, in the Class B Three-I League for 1955 and batted .260 in 55 games in his professional debut.
+McAnany was assigned to Waterloo, Iowa, in the Class-B Three-I League for 1955 and batted .260 in 55 games in his professional debut.
 Back at Waterloo at the start of the 1956 season he experienced his first serious baseball injury — getting hit in the head.
 “I almost quit playing baseball then because of vision problems,” he said.2

 McAnany received the Hillerich & Bradsby Co.’s Louisville Slugger Silver Slugger Award for the highest batting average in the minor leagues in 1958.
 The Sporting News wrote that he had a good chance to make the White Sox because “he also throws and runs well and is a capable outfielder.”

 McAnany was called up to Chicago at the end of the 1958 season and made his major-league debut in Kansas City’s Municipal Stadium on September 19, appearing as a pinch hitter for Early Wynn.
 He struck out swinging against Ralph Terry.
-He started three games in right field in 1958.
-He finished the year with a batting average of .000, having made outs in each of his 13 at-bats.
+He started three games in right field in 1958, finishing the year with a batting average of .000, having made outs in each of his 13 at-bats.
 Five of the outs were strikeouts.
 It was a disappointing finish to the year.